Beee4life/action-logger/README.md

         ActionLogger::al_log_user_action();
     }

-The function can contain 3 variables which are default all set to false.
+The function can contain 4 variables which are default all set to false.
 Use them in this order:

 * $action
 * $action_generator
 * $action description
+* post_id

 This is defined as:

     if ( class_exists( 'ActionLogger' ) ) {
-        ActionLogger::al_log_user_action( $action, $generator, $message );
+        ActionLogger::al_log_user_action( $action, $generator, $message, $post_id );
     }

 = Can I export my logs to CSV ? =

 Yes, check the Misc page.

+= Why are some variables not stored as a value but as a variable ? =

+The values are 'generated' upon display/export.
+This way you always see the current name/title of a user/post, which makes searching easier.
+For example if a user changes his name 5 times, it's harder to track who it was.
+The same goes for a post title.
+Now the current state/value is always shown.

 = Which plugins do you plan to include in the plugin ? =